Mustaphayinka/kernel_and_filter_sizes/README.md

 Student Number: 22059454

-🚀 Introduction
+🚀Introduction

 This repository takes you through a detailed tutorial and practical demonstration of how kernel size and filter numbers influence the performance of a Convolutional Neural Network.
 For anyone interested in adjusting CNN design to enhance its efficiency in image classification, this tutorial may just be what you need.
 It offers insight into:

 Kernel size and filters in CNNs.
 How various kernel sizes such as 3×3, 5×5, 7×7 affect feature extraction.
 How the count of filters influences the CNNs performance.
 Python code implementation real-life examples by working with the CIFAR-10 dataset.

  📂 Repository Contents

 cnn_experiments.ipynb: Jupyter Notebook with the step-by-step code for training and evaluating CNNs with different kernel sizes and filter numbers. full_code.py: Python script that contains all the code used in the experiments of the tutorial. plots/: Contains the visualizations for training accuracy and loss.
-README.md: Code documentation and instructions on how to use it. 🛠️ How to Use the Code
+README.md: Code documentation and instructions on how to use it.

+**🛠️ How to Use the Code**

 Requirements